jaym-01/RISCVCPU/statements/ze_quan.md

 ### Two-way set associative cache

 A set-associative cache can be imagined as a n × m matrix.
 The cache is divided into ‘n’ sets and each set contains ‘m’ cache lines.For two-way set associative cache m=2.
 A memory block is first mapped onto a set and then placed into any cache line of the set.
-This part not complete yet so finally we didn't choose this as final version, just leave it as practice.In this file I will attach all my thinking process and progress
+This part wrote by me is not completed yet so finally we didn't choose this as final version, just leave it as practice.Jay and John further modify this part with correct and complete code and adding pipelining to the cache memory.Below I will attach all my thinking process and progress.

 ## **Conclusion**